 Growing, packing and delivering your food puts us in a unique position to use as little packaging as possible.
 From sending lots of produce loose, to reusing our iconic veg boxes up to 10 times, we’re constantly working to minimise waste.
-Our fruit and veg packaging is now home compostable, where packaging is needed at all.
+Our fruit and veg packaging is now paper or home compostable, where packaging is needed at all.

 Our packaging promise